Kozea/Radicale/configuration.md

 Available backends:

 `None`
 : Just allows all usernames and passwords.
+It also disables rights checking.

 `htpasswd`
 : Use an [Apache htpasswd file](https://httpd.apache.org/docs/current/programs/htpasswd.html) to store